zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

     }

 ```
 The definition of an "Aspect" in the programming world provided by wikipedia
 ```
 An aspect of a program is a feature linked to many other parts of the program, but which is not related to the program's primary function.
 An aspect crosscuts the program's core concerns, therefore violating its separation of concerns that tries to encapsulate unrelated functions.
 ```

-Or in short, aspect is a common concern required throughout the application, implementing which could lead to repeated boilerplate code and violates separation of concerns.
+Or in short, aspect is a common concern required throughout the application, implementing which could lead to repeated boilerplate code and in violation of the principle of separation of concerns.

 Some examples of common "aspect" required through out the application
 - logging,